DBraun/TD-Faust/README.md

 After compiling, press the `Setup UI` button to build a UI in the `Viewer COMP`.
 This step will save an XML file inside a directory called `dsp_output`.
 It will also print out information inside the TouchDesigner console.
 On your operating system, you should set the environment variable `TOUCH_TEXT_CONSOLE` to 1.
 Then restart TouchDesigner and you'll start seeing the text console window.

+After "Setup UI" is pressed, the Faust base will create a secondary page of custom parameters titled "Control".

 In a *non-polyphonic example*, this is an example of the important printout section:

 <details>